 Honestly, New York is a place that’s filled with a heap of free things to do, awesome viewpoints and a heap of secret spots.
 Though these are often all mixed across the best areas of New York and there will be lots of planning needed to see them all.
 This is exactly why I wanted to share some of the best areas of New York to visit on your trip to the city.

-Anyway, I don’t wanna ramble on too long; but I really want to share some of the best areas of New York you should think of visiting on your own trip to the Big Apple!
+Anyway, I don’t want to ramble on too long, but I really want to share some of the best areas of New York you should consider visiting on your own trip to the Big Apple!

 1.)
 Wall Street & Tribeca

-Once here, make sure to explore the Federal Hall in all its historic glory.
-Interestingly, this was actually the place that George Washington was sworn in as the very first president of the United States!
+Once here, make sure to explore Federal Hall in all its historic glory.
+Interestingly, this was actually the place where George Washington was sworn in as the first president of the United States!
 It totally gives an insight into the birth of the American nation.

-Plus, always make sure to visit Battery Park if you’re already at the tip of Manhattan.
-It played a vital role in being the first immigrant depot for people arriving at the newly founded republic.
-Also, it’s also a perfect place to jump on one of the ferries to visit the Statue of Liberty and Ellis Island, too.
+Plus, always visit Battery Park if you’re already at the tip of Manhattan.
+It was vital in being the first immigrant depot for people arriving at the newly founded republic.
+It’s also a perfect place to jump on one of the ferries to visit the Statue of Liberty and Ellis Island.

 If you’re hungry, check out Two Hands for brunch.
-We visited here a few times and the food is always so good!
+We have visited here a few times, and the food is always so good!
 It’s a great place to start your day before exploring the rest of Tribeca and the area around Walla Street.

-If it’s lunch you’re after, pop into Bubby’s who conjure up some tasty treats and some epic spiked lemonade, too.
+If you’re looking for lunch, pop into Bubby’s, which serves tasty treats and epic spiked lemonade.

 Afterwards, by heading down to the Wall Street area, you can stop off at Trinity Church, see the Oculus and pay your respects at the site of the World Trade Center.